ottenwbe/bosh-install/README.md

 ## Detailed Guide ##

-Let's take a deeper look at how to automate the setup of the bosh environment.
+Let's take a deeper look at how you can automate the setup of the bosh environment.

 ### Preparations ###

 We assume that you work on a Linux (like) environment.
 In order to be able to follow the guide you should prepare your local system as follows:

-1. We use the following project structure throughout the guide:
+1. Create the following folder structure that is used throughout the guide:

     ```
     bosh-install/   Scripts that trigger the rollout and destruction of the environment on AWS
     └── src/        All terraform resources and corresponding scripts
-        ├── bin/    Scripts that are executed on ec2 instances after they are rolled out
+        ├── bin/    Scripts that are executed on ec2 instances after the latter's launch
         └── ssh/    Generated ssh keys
     ```